krimson8/XiongJJ-blog/_posts/2019-03-13-Configuring-CPU-frequency.markdown

 $ sudo cpupower frequency-set -g userspace
 $ sudo cpupower frequency-set -f 1400MHz
 ```
-The input unit for the frequency can be Hz, Mhz and Ghz.
+The input unit for the frequency can be Hz, MHz and GHz.

 Your CPU should now running at your desired speed.
 ```